 How to get here

 The closest postcode to the club is TN1 2LY, but this isn't necessarily quite as helpful as you might think as the club hasn't got it's own postcode (and can't get one), so click here for the location information on the Royal Tunbridge Wells Croquet Club website.

 Parking: There are several car parks close to the club which all charge.
 Full details of these are available on the club's website - the closest car park is in Crescent Road, 5 minutes walk away, and costs £6.30 per day (card payment only).
 From this car park cross the road at the entrance, go through the large stone arch almost opposite (just to the right), take the path to the right after 50 metres, before you get to the basketball court turn left and you'll see the Croquet Club about 50 metres straight ahead.

 We're hoping that some free parking may be available to players and officials - details will be made available here.

 By public transport

 The nearest train station is Tunbridge Wells which is about a 5 minutes walk away - four trains an hour from London and two from Hastings.
 From the station exit on Platform 2, cross the road, walk up the short road opposite (slightly to the left), through the entrance into the park (Calverley Grounds) and then on up the hill on the path to the left.
 At the top (at the end of the basketball court) turn right and you'll see the Croquet Club about 50 metres straight ahead.

-Rail travel from the Brighton/Shoreham areas takes about 2-2.5 hours, since the line through Tunbridge Wells is on a North-West/South-East alignment and so doesn't connect well with the South Coast trains through Brighton.
+Rail travel from the Brighton/Shoreham areas takes about 2-2.5 hours (via Hastings or London!), since the line through Tunbridge Wells is on a North-West/South-East alignment and so doesn't connect well with the South Coast trains through Brighton.
 Cost is about £27 return from Southwick.

-There is a bus service (the 29) from the centre of Brighton which takes about 1.5 hours, passing through the town of Lewes.
+There is a bus service (the 29) from the centre of Brighton which takes nearly 2 hours, passing through the town of Lewes.
+The timetable is here.